simonmichael/hledger/MANUAL.md

     "bank-current" would be debited by "-15 GBP".
 This way you could track the expenses in the currencies there were made, while keeping your base account in single currency

+The convert command also supports converting standard input if you're streaming a CSV file from the web or another tool.
+Use `-` as the input file and hledger will read from stdin:

+    $ cat foo.csv | fixup | hledger convert --rules foo.rules -

+Note that a rules file is required when streaming.

 ### histogram